-Currently, the ACTF focus remains on three areas of the PMP: (1) continued cooperative monitoring; (2) responding to confirmed cases of pesticide contamination of groundwater; and, (3) identifying and providing outreach on Best Management Practices in problem areas.
-Monitoring efforts have been enhanced through TCEQ and TWDB cooperative sampling.
+Currently, due to ongoing grant budget reductions, the ACTF focus is only on two areas of the PMP: (1) continued cooperative monitoring; and (2) identifying and providing outreach on Best Management Practices in problem areas.
+Monitoring efforts have been reduced and enhanced through TCEQ and TWDB cooperative sampling.